 In the crude model, only the exposure (EBF vs non-EBF) was used and for the adjusted model, confounding variables with EBF were considered.
 All statistical analyses were performed by SAS and SPSS (IBM SPSS 25).
 In SAS, the survey analysis procedures command was used to allow for the adjustments of the complex survey design and to estimate weighted frequency for all explanatory variables.

 RESULTS

-Bivariate analysis
+Figure 2 presents the frequency plot of the outcome variable of childhood disease.
+The following bar chart compares the counts of diseases.
+Disease 0 are the highest (366) on children, followed by disease 1 to disease 4.
+The counts range from about 35 to 366.
+Notice that this variable showed an extremely right-skewed distribution with a spike at zero.
+That means, most data falls to the right, or positive side, of the graph's peak.
+We selected 632 children age under 6 months and 55.3% belong to EBF (Figure 3).
+Notice that this variable showed an extremely right-skewed distribution with a spike at zero.

-Table 1 shows the frequency distribution of different confounding factors between exclusive and Non-EBF including p-value from the Chi-Square test.
-We selected 632 children age between 0 to 5 months and 44.7% belong to Non-EBF and 55.3% belong to EBF.
-We found that 58.15% of women belonging to the age group greater than 25 years, were more likely to give exclusive breastfeeding to their children.
-Khulna division had the highest exclusive breastfeeding babies among all other divisions, with a percentage of 70.79%.
-The lowest percentage was recorded for EBF in the Barisal division, 35.71%.
-If mothers’ educational level is higher 57.87% are keen to provide exclusive breastfeeding whereas primarily educated mothers 53.67% were lowest to provide exclusive breastfeeding.
-Comparing mothers’ currently working situation it can be said that 58.86% of working women and about 54.56% of women staying in the house are more interested to give her child exclusive breastfeeding.
-If the fathers’ occupation is an agricultural worker the highest rate of exclusive breastfeeding for the child and it is 70.38%.
-Calculating body mass index, it can be said that 48.54% of children are raised in underweight mother and they got the lowest exclusive breastfeeding according to obese and normal-weight mothers.
-If the family size is less than five then 57% of children are exclusively breastfed and 53.89% are non-exclusively breastfed if the family size is greater equal to five.
+Table 1 shows the frequency distribution of different confounding factors of maternal characteristics between exclusive and Non-EBF including p-value from the Chi-Square test.
+We found that 39.47% of women belonging to the age group greater than 25 years, were more likely to give exclusive breastfeeding to their children.
+Chittagong division had the highest exclusive breastfeeding babies among all other divisions, with a percentage of 20.27%.
+The lowest percentage was recorded for EBF in the Barisal division, 9.87%.
+Comparing mothers’ current working situation it can be said that 15.73% of working women are more interested to give her child exclusive breastfeeding.
+Rich household’s child has the highest rate of exclusive breastfeeding and it is 40.53%.
+Calculating body mass index, it can be said that 61.76% of children are raised in normal-weight mother and they got the highest exclusive breastfeeding according to obese and under-weight mothers.

-Table 1: Chi-Square test for identifying maternal characteristics associate with exclusive breastfeeding among infant in Bangladesh